gabridego/snp-detector/README.md

 ``

 ## Authors
+The project is presented by the CEO, CTO and CHO of DZA Computing:
+- Sophie Zhang
-Enrico Agrippino
+- Enrico Agrippino
-Gabriele Degola
+- Gabriele Degola

-Sophie Zhang
+© 2021 DZA Computing.
+All rights reserved.